-Every year, in spring/summer we offer PhD Block Seminars in Accounting and Management Control, Marketing and in Strategy & Business Policy.
+Every year or every other year, in spring/summer we offer PhD Block Seminars in Accounting and Management Control, Marketing and in Strategy & Business Policy.

 Credits: 3 ECTS (European Credit Transfer System)

 Number of seats: Max 15 participants to ensure a maximum of interaction.